cbossu/AMKE_MigrGenomics/README.md

 # AMKE_MigrGenomics
-Code used to investigate candidate genes and migratory timing in American Kestrels
+Rscript used to investigate candidate genes and migratory timing in American Kestrels